The Best Epoxy Resin Respirator Mask 2026

 The PD100 respirator from Parcil Safety is one of the most popular resin masks to use.

 This epoxy resin respirator has the proper filters.
 They mention it gives both particle and vapor protection.
-So I use it with epoxy resin, uv resin and deep pour casting resin.
+So it can be used with epoxy resin, uv resin and deep pour casting resin.

 Its adjustable straps and padded nose bridge give a secure and comfortable fit, which helps for extended periods of use.
 When I use for a long period of time, it does leave marks on my face but they go away after a while.
 I haven’t found a mask that won’t leave marks yet. if I do, I’ll update this article.